vives-oop1-2023/questionnaire-estebandesmedt/README.md

 <ul>
     <li>Score calculation: when getting 12 questions right you'd get an error.
 This would occur because you'd have 0 wrong answer and you devide by the wrong answer --> Fixed by deviding by "Wrong answers + 1"</li>
     <li>Percentage on scoreboard wouldn't show in some cases --> fixed with new formula</li>
+    <li>Score not updating when skipping a question ,till answering a new one --> Implemented in Next button as well</li>
 </ul>

 ## Licensing